Dealing

 - The horse or pony may be trying

-try to go into a field that you use for jumping or schooling?
-You
+to go into a field that you use for jumping or schooling?
+You may be

-has never been asked to go out on his own before and is genuinely
+never been asked to go out on his own before and is genuinely scared.

 - Confusion - you may be telling you horse one thing